tsunami416604/azure-docs.hu-hu/articles/vpn-gateway/create-routebased-vpn-gateway-cli.md

   -g TestRG1
 ```

-A válasz ehhez hasonlóan néz ki:
+A válasz a következőhöz hasonlóan néz ki:

 ```
 {